 As part of your pre-service training, you will live with a Paraguay host family.
 This experience is designed to ease your transition to life at your site.
 Families go through an orientation conducted by Peace Corps staff to explain the purpose of pre-service training and to assist them in helping you adapt to living in Paraguay.
 Many Volunteers form strong and lasting friendships with their host families.

 Cross-cultural and community development training will help you improve your communication skills and understand your role as a facilitator of development.
-You will be exposed to such topics as community mobilization, conflict resolution, gender and development, nonformal and adult education strategies, and political structures.
+You will learn tools for cross-cultural competence and practice these tools during pre-service training.

 During pre-service training, you will be given basic medical training and information.
 You will be expected to practice preventive health care and to take responsibility for your own health by adhering to all medical policies.
 Trainees are required to attend all medical sessions.
 The topics include preventive health measures and minor and major medical issues that you might encounter while in Paraguay.
 Nutrition, mental health, setting up a safe living compound, and how to avoid HIV/AIDS and other sexually transmitted infections (STIs) are also covered.
 It will be important to be open and remain culturally sensitive as you undergo health training and suspend judgement as to not project your cultural beliefs and values.